 Waiting for benefits or wages can leave you short of money to pay your rent, food and utility bills.
-Find out what you can do and about the practical help available to get you through a cash crisis.
+Find out about help available to get you through a cash crisis.

 Short-term benefit advance

 To be eligible for this short-term benefit advance, you must be claiming an income-related benefit such as jobseeker's allowance, income support or universal credit.
 You need to prove that you are experiencing financial hardship.

 Contact your local Jobcentre Plus office to apply for a short-term benefit advance.

 You usually have to repay the benefit advance within 3 months, but in some circumstances you have up to 6 months to pay back the money.